 - (Scented) wet wipes: if you do however get them, get dry once as well, as you otherwise constantly leave your baby with a wet butt, which causes irritation

 - Baby bath ingredients: at least not until the baby gets so dirty that they need a proper soap to get clean, water is really all that’s needed to wash your baby.
-We ended up buying lots of baby bath stuff that we never used.
+We ended up buying lots of baby bath stuff and shampoo that we never used.
 Well at least we now already have it for later.

 - Disposable diaper changing covers (that’s a true waste of money, simply get washable ones)